Making sense of learning data

 Although learning analytics products will often allow you to import data from multiple sources, efforts to build an accurate picture of learning across an organisation are frequently hindered by data being located in various silos.
 These are often disconnected and out of date, leading to different versions of the same data across systems.

-To help overcome these problems, the LEO insight, written with our partners at xAPI experts Rustici Software, suggests that L&D leaders:
+To help overcome these problems, the LEO Learning insight, written with our partners at Rustici Software (global leaders in elearning standards), suggests that L&D leaders:

 - Create a master data source for user profiles, acting as an authoritative data point for user profile data